-The Federal Bureau of Investigation announced a $25,000 reward for information that leads to an arrest in the case of a missing 11-year old girl in West Stewartstown, N.H.
+The FBI announced a $25,000 reward for anyone who provides information that leads to an arrest in the case of a missing 11-year old girl in West Stewartstown, N.H.

-A private citizen has offered an additional $5,000 reward for information that leads to the return of Celina Cass, who was last seen in her home on Monday evening.
+A private citizen has offered an additional $5,000 reward for information the leads to the return of Celina Cass, who was last seen in her home on Monday evening.

 "We are still aggressively, aggressively searching and hoping to bring Celina Cass home," FBI Supervisory Special Agent Kieran Ramsay said in a news conference on Saturday.

-Authorities have increasingly intensified efforts to locate Celina since her disappearance, and residents of West Stewartstown -- which has a population of 800 -- have banded together to assist a frantic search for the schoolgirl, who is described as "shy" and unlikely to have run away.
+Authorities have increasingly intensified efforts to locate Celina since her disappearance, and residents of West Stewartstown -- an 800 person town -- have banded together to assist a frantic search for the schoolgirl, who is described as "shy" and unlikely to have run away.

 The home that Celina Cass shares with her mother, sister, and stepfather is a mile from the Canadian border.

-Fox News reported that police had cordoned off the home, and Celina's family and the other occupants of the converted apartment building had been relocated while investigators searched phone and computer records.
+Fox News reported that police had cordoned off the home, and Celina's family and the other occupants of the converted apartment building have been relocated while investigators searched phone and computer records.